[ Skip to main content ]

 Without booze on board I thought I couldn’t possibly still be any of those things, and so the obvious alternative (fear) was that I would turn into boring sober Lotta, with nothing to offer.

-I mean, what complete utter fucking bollocks!
-(Pardon my French).
-I mean seriously… this is the twisted alcoholic thinking that we fall prey to when we are so intrenched in a boozy state of mind.
+I mean, what complete utter f**king bollocks!
+I mean seriously… this is the twisted addict thinking that we fall prey to when we are so intrenched in a boozy state of mind.

 Why would not drinking alcohol suddenly negate any positive qualities that we might naturally own?
 Why would having an un-inebriated brain remove our naturally interesting personalities, kind hearts, or curious brains?

 I’m still a crazy party girl.
-I danced for four hours straight at my 50th recently!
+I danced for four hours straight at a friend's 50th recently!
 I’m still an awesome, upbeat host – I love making people feel comfortable in my home.
 And I still get a twinkle in my eye whenever there’s fun to be had.
+Look at me mountain biking recently!
 I don’t need booze for any of it.

-Like so much of what we fear when we first get sober it is absolute bullshit to think that we turn into boring sober losers when we stop drinking.
+Like so much of what we fear when we first get sober it is absolute bulls**t to think that we turn into boring sober losers when we stop drinking.

 Sure, we might be quieter in a group setting or leave events earlier than before (I’ve done all of those things recently as well), but that doesn’t mean we’re boring.
 On the contrary it quite possibly means that all the other people who are drinking have become boring.
 Or maybe it just means we’re taking a back seat because we don’t feel the need to push ourselves forward, or we’re taking steps to look after ourselves and treat ourselves kindly – and both of those things are pretty bloody smart if you ask me.